isi-nlp/uroman/README.md

 (French, Russian, Hebrew respectively).
 No effect for other languages in this version.

+Bibliography: Ulf Hermjakob, Jonathan May, and Kevin Knight.
+2018.
+Out-of-the-box universal romanization tool uroman.
+In Proceedings of the 56th Annual Meeting of Association for Computational Linguistics, Demo Track.
+(Best Demo Paper Award)

 Changes in version 1.2.7
  * Improved support for Pashto.